Official description

 A

-device is present inside the micro-controller.
+FlagROMdevice is present inside the micro-controller.
 It contains the flag.

 From this point the goal is clear: we need to alter the operation of the weather

-station to read the content of FlagROM
+station to read the content of FlagROM.

 Firmware source code